 To make sure the tabletop of your new desk holds up when it's opened, attach a brass chain to each side of the tabletop – and link it to the sides of the desk underneath the lower shelf board.
 To make it easy to open, attach a cabinet knob on the outside of the table top.

 Mount the folding desk on the wall

-You need: Cordless combi drill, Suitable drill for cordless impact drill (depending on wall condition), Hammer drill, Wood Drill Bit Set, Detectors, Cross Line Laser, 3–5 screws with matching wall plugs (for mounting on the wall)
+You need: Cordless combi drill, Suitable drill for cordless impact drill (depending on wall condition), The Bosch Rotary hammers, Wood Drill Bit Set, Detectors, Cross Line Laser, 3–5 screws with matching wall plugs (for mounting on the wall)

 Find a suitable spot to put your new wall-mounted folding desk, and then measure how high you want the desk to go.
 A cross-line laser will help you keep the French cleat level – and using the Quigo Plus , you can even project designated points for your other screws on the wall.
 As soon as you have marked the points for your screws, you should use a digital detection device to check whether there are any electricity cables or water pipes running behind the wall.
 Click here to find out how to check if it's safe to drill.